Lab Overview

 Advancing Treatment for Chronic Obstructive Pulmonary Disease (COPD)

-COPD, a group of lung diseases including emphysema and chronic bronchitis, is the sixth leading cause of death in the US.
-It is strongly affected by cigarette smoking and genetic predisposition, but how and why COPD evolves is not clear.
+COPD, a group of lung diseases including emphysema and chronic bronchitis, is the sixth leading cause of death in the U.S. It is strongly affected by cigarette smoking and genetic predisposition, but how and why COPD evolves is not clear.
 The Moritz Lab with the Brigham and Women’s Hospital is investigating the underlying biology of COPD to suggest new treatments and potential clinical trials.

 puzzles protiens graphic